-In this section, we run the complementary experiments from \cref{ssec:AOLxNS} and \cref{sec:bias_analysis} on matrices sampled from a Levy distribution of parameters $\alpha$ and $\beta$.
+In this section, we run the complementary experiments from \cref{ssec:AOLxNS} and \cref{ap:bias_analysis} on matrices sampled from a Levy distribution of parameters $\alpha$ and $\beta$.
 This choice is motivated by observations made in \citet{Simsekli2019TailIndex}, which found that the tail index of gradients belongs to $\alpha \in [1.0, 1.8]$ in typical training of classification neural networks.
-Independently, \citet{kunstner2024heavy} has also shown similar observations on transformers trained on langage modeling tasks.
+Independently, \citet{kunstner2024heavy} have also shown similar observations on transformers trained on language modeling tasks.

-In this section, we reproduce the protocol of \cref{fig:pareto8192} from the main paper and report results using three different tail-indices $\{ 1.0, 1.5, 2.0 \}$ in \cref{fig:paretos_levy}, ensuring we cover realistic values.
-We set $\beta=0$ since, despite the fact that the gradient expectation over timesteps is non null, we made the assumption that its expectation over neurons is null: high values for $\beta$ induce a rank collapse toward rank 0 (ie, a constant), which is unrealistically pathological.
-Intuitively, when $\alpha=2.0$, the distribution is nearly Gaussian, and for $\alpha\leq 1.0$, estimation of the mean becomes an inconsistent estimator\cite{wiki_Levy_distribution}.
+We reproduce the protocol of \cref{fig:pareto8192} from the main paper and report results using three different tail-indices $\{ 1.0, 1.5, 2.0 \}$ in \cref{fig:paretos_levy}, ensuring we cover realistic values.
+We set $\beta=0$ since, despite the fact that the gradient expectation over timesteps is non-null, we made the assumption that its expectation over neurons is null: high values for $\beta$ induce a rank collapse toward rank 0 (i.e., a constant), which is unrealistically pathological.
+Intuitively, when $\alpha=2.0$, the distribution is nearly Gaussian, and for $\alpha\leq 1.0$, estimation of the mean becomes an inconsistent estimator~\cite{wiki_Levy_distribution}.
 For all tested values of $\alpha$, \turbomuon outperforms Muon/Muon+ by a significant margin in realistic settings ($t \leq 5$).

 Similarly, we reproduced the result of \cref{fig:polar_error_NS} from the main paper for Levy distributions and reported results in \cref{fig:polar_bench_levy}.
 Again, we observe a global degradation of performances, with a lower degradation for \turbomuon.
 Notably, in these experiments, we observed that the PyTorch implementation of the singular value decomposition was unstable in these regimes, especially for large matrices.
 Thus limiting these experiments to matrices of size $512\times 512$.